Kent Community Risk Register

 Major coastal and tidal flooding

-This risk is based on the reasonable worst case scenario of a tidal flood affecting multiple counties along the East Coast.
+This risk is based on the reasonable worst-case scenario of a tidal flood affecting multiple counties along the East Coast.
 National resources would need to be shared across counties.
-It is anticipated that there would be up to 4 days advanced warning of a potential event, with confidence in forecasts becoming greater closer to the event.
-Confirmation of anticipated flooding would be between 24-8 hours before the event occurring.
+It is anticipated that there would be up to four days advanced warning of a potential event, with confidence in forecasts becoming greater closer to the event.
+Confirmation of anticipated flooding would be between 24 to eight hours before the event occurring.

 This assessment considers a 'regional' event in which water flows create a danger to life.
 The depth and velocity of water flows can be variable depending on location and weather.